ZZZBBBZZZ/MulSen-AD/README.md

 $ sh start.sh
 ```
 ## 5 Mulsen-AD Benchmark
+Due to space limit, detailed Mulsen-AD bench can refer to Tab4&Tab5 in our [[Paper](https://arxiv.org/abs/2412.14592)]
 ## 6 To use our dataset for Single 3D Anomaly Detection
 - Our Mulsen-AD dataset contains a high quality 3D dataset.
 We also encourage to just use our dataset for 3D anomaly detection.